-You can make a difference in the lives of families like Cristina’s!
+You can make a difference in the lives of families like Nilson and Deini’s!
 Cross Catholic Outreach will provide you with collection boxes, free upon request, to collect money that will build new homes for families in Guatemala.
 You can also make your own collection box by decorating a small cardboard box or empty container with wrapping paper.

 During Advent, add spare change by completing the activities in this guide or brainstorm your own creative ideas to raise funds.
 You can also donate weekly with the donation option below.

-Almost 60% of Guatemala’s population lives in poverty, which means most of the people cannot afford or reach many of their basic needs.
-In fact, many Guatemalans earn less than $3.20 a day.
+Almost 60% of Guatemala’s population lives in poverty, which means most of the people cannot afford many of their basic needs.
+In fact, two-thirds of Guatemalans live on less than $2 a day.

-In the U.S., that’s less than the average cost for a gallon of milk.
+In the U.S., that’s less than the average cost of a gallon of milk.

-Many parents — including Cristina — work on local farms, helping plant and harvest crops such as coffee and sugarcane.
-Their work is very hard!
-Laborers spend hours doing difficult chores in the hot sun, and they only get a few dollars in return.
-Families like Cristina’s don’t have enough money to build or buy nice homes, so they instead build small shelters out of sticks, plastic tarps, rusty metal and any scrap materials they can find.
+Many parents — including Nilson — are subsistence farmers, raising their own corn, beans and other small crops to feed their families.
+They hope for the right amount of rain to ensure a good harvest.
+Other parents work as day laborers on local farms doing difficult chores in the hot sun.
+They only get a few dollars in return.
+These families don’t have enough money to build or buy nice homes, so they instead build small shelters out of sticks, plastic tarps, rusty metal and any scrap materials they can find.

 *Fact Source: CIA World Factbook, World Bank